While many attempts to rate the strengths and weaknesses of different types of purebred dogs, many owners would prefer to obtain mixed breed dogs.

 Additionally, many mixed-breed dogs that populate shelters and rescues are the offspring of other mixed breed dogs, rather than two purebred canines.

 In other words, a given mutt may be the result of a male Labrador retriever and Golden Retriever mix, and a female Husky mixed with a German shepherd.
 This makes it more difficult to identify the dog in question and predict its likely personality and temperament.

 Accordingly, it often makes the most sense to seek out mixed breed pups that were produced by known parents.
 This way, you’ll have the best chance of obtaining a dog that will fit in well with your family.

-What kinds of mixed-breed dogs have you spent time with?
-We’d love to hear about your experiences.
 Be sure to tell us about the various pros and cons of the mixture you noticed, as well as the source from which you obtained the dog.
-Your stories may just help another dog lover to choose a good pet for their family.
+Your stories may just help another dog lover to choose the best mixed dog breed for their family.[wpdatatable id=59]